pluralsight/guides/introduction-to-test-driven-development-in-javascript/article.md

 When we open `SpecRunner.html` now we should see that the three specs we just wrote all failed.
 This is an important thing to check: if a spec passes before we write the implementation code, that usually means we made a mistake while writing the spec.

-Now we can write the implementation code:
+Now we can write the implementation:

 ```javascript
 // ...